lanpai/tiny-piyo/README.md

-# tiny-piyo
+# tiny-piyo ⌨️🦉
-a lightweight 3D engine developed in C++ using OpenGL
+a lightweight, interface-based 3D engine developed in C++ using OpenGL